 Soon-to-be grads may want to check in with card issuers to see if their student credit cards requiring upgrading post-graduation.

 Some banks prefer you to upgrade to a traditional credit card as opposed to a student-branded product once you’re no longer enrolled in school.

 Wells Fargo, for instance, says it’s proactive about moving its college credit cardholders onto non-student-branded accounts.

 “Accounts are upgraded to like products,” Natalie Brown, a spokeswoman for the bank, says.
-“For example, a Wells Fargo Cash Back College Card customer would be upgraded to a Wells Fargo Cash Back Card.”
+“For example, a Wells Fargo Cash Back College Card customer would be upgraded to a .”
 Both products carry near-identical terms and conditions.

 Other issuers are content to let cardholders keep student-branded cards once they cease to be a student.

 Bank of America customers, who are become eligible to apply for student credit cards once they turn 18, can stick with the payment method post-graduation if they choose (provided, of course, their account is in good standing.)